 After speaking to many readers of The Singaporean Investor, one of the things I often hear about is that, most do not have the time to go through a particular company’s annual reports to study about it due to time constraints (as many are working full-time and after a long day of work, many are just too tired to go through a company’s thick annual reports.)
 As such, most of them make their investment decisions based on ‘hearsay’ or recommendations from their brokers, which is something I do not recommend, as different people invest in a company for different reasons, and that a company may make a good investment for one person doesn’t mean it will make a good investment for another.

 So, how can you learn more about a particular company without going through their annual reports?
-One quick and easy way to do so is to make use of ShareInvestor’s WebPro platform (you can learn more about it and sign up here.)
+One quick and easy way to do so is to make use of ShareInvestor’s WebPro platform.

 What I like about this platform is the wealth of information it provides about a company, which can really help one to learn more about a company and hence, be able to help you make a more informed decision.
 However, if you are new to investing, you may find the amount of information available overwhelming.
 Not to worry, as in today’s post, I’ll be sharing with you the most important statistics you should focus your attention on to learn the essentials about a company (which can help you better decide whether or not you should invest in it.)
 I will also be showing you how you can find out whether or not a company’s current share price is considered ‘cheap’ or ‘expensive’ based on its current vs. its historical valuations.